DhivyaDG/MS-Excel-Projects/Shark_Attacks/README.txt

 The cleaned data set has observations from the year 1851 but the analysis has been done from 2000-2017.
 There is a separate worksheet for every question mentioned above.

 Please check the "Dashboard" worksheet for the analysis results.
+In addition IBM Cognos BI tool was also used for data analysis and visualization and the dashboard is attached in this project folder.

 Thank You!